puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 > -Mickey Newbury

-Writing conditional logic in your manifest allows the system to draw upon facts accessible through the Facter tool.
+Conditional statements let your Puppet code behave differently in different situations.
+They are most helpful when combined with facts or with data pertaining to the systems.
 For example, you can configure your Puppet manifests to perform as desired on a variety of operating systems and under differing system conditions.
 Pretty neat, don't you think?

-Puppet supports a few different ways of implementing conditionals:
+Puppet supports a few different ways of implementing conditional logic:

  * `if` statements
  * `unless` statements
- * case statements
+ * case statements, and
+ * selectors

 ## The 'if' Statement

 Puppet’s `if` statements behave much like those in many other programming and scripting languages.

-An `if` statement includes a condition followed by a block of Puppet code that will only be executed **if** that condition evaluates as **true**.
+An `if` statement includes a condition followed by a block of Puppet code that will only be executed __if__ that condition evaluates as __true__.
 Optionally, an `if` statement can also include any number of `elsif` clauses and an `else` clause.
 Here are some rules:

-- If the `if` condition fails, Puppet moves on to the `elsif` condition.
+- If the `if` condition fails, Puppet moves on to the `elsif` condition (if one exists)
-- If both the `if` and `elsif` conditions fail, Puppet will execute the code in the `else` clause.
+- If both the `if` and `elsif` conditions fail, Puppet will execute the code in the `else` clause (if one exists)
-- If all the conditions fail, and there is no `else` block, Puppet will do nothing and move on.
+- If all the conditions fail, and there is no `else` block, Puppet will do nothing and move on

 The following is an example of an `if` statement you might use to raise a warning when a class is included on an unsupported system: